 Some of North America's most renown military leaders participated in Fort Brown's history, including two future United States presidents and two men destined to be president of Mexico.
 The famous African-American troops, the Buffalo Soldiers, were stationed at Fort Brown and the first military airplane ever fired on in battle took off from the post

 Not much of the original fort remains.
 A national cemetery was once located on the island in the resaca; the cemetery is gone.
 Most of the remaining original structures are limited to the area around the Post Hospital (this is where the coordinates will put you), including its annex, a handful of officers’ quarters, the morgue, the commissary/guard house, and the cavalry building.
 With the old buildings inter-connected by wooden boardwalks and surrounded by lush landscaping, it’s a very pleasant area of campus to stroll around.
 Unfortunately, the Border Wall is designed to cut through the middle of the campus.
+The old breastworks of the fort are now grass covered mounds, located in the northern corner adjacent to the golf course.
+Here you can find an upended cannon that allegedly marks the spot where Major Brown died.
+Also near-by is a marker with a table indicating the location and dimensions of the original fort - earthworks with an 800-yard perimeter, 9½ feet high, six bastions, a 15-foot wide parapet wall, and a surrounding ditch, 8½-feet deep and 20 feet wide. |

 We never found the marker... but we did not walk around the campus. maybe next time we are in Brownsville..